 I believe life imitates art and art imitates everything else, that’s just the reality of being an artist, at least it 's like that for me.
 I suppose I am who I am, like Popeye says.

 I like surrealism for the sheer fact it lets me explore those places in my head that are dark and go unnoticed most of the time.
 Surrealism is like a flashlight, that match in the dark that lights the world with such little illumination that my imagination runs wild.
 Sometimes after I finish a painting I find myself pondering: Is there really is something wrong with me?
-Then I laugh at the thought of actually knowing there's a good possibility there is, so I simply move on to the next picture.
+Then I laugh at the thought of actually knowing there's a pretty good possibility there is, so I simply move on to the next picture.
 I suppose my brain works slightly off center than most and that's OK with me, the way it works is the way it works.
 (At least its working)

 Every now and again I get (like every other artist on earth) what people refer to as painter's block.
 I’m not a Fan -O- the term or the affliction.
 Painter's block has it's imbedding qualities that could stick like old gum to your shoe if you don’t try and scrape it off as soon as you feel it's on there.
 I refer to "painter's block" instead as an ART FART.
 Art Farts dissipate faster than "painter's block" and even though it stinks a tad bit more in the beginning, it's short lived.

 To be honest, most things I know about painting and art I've learned at the Grapevine University or in second hand books I found while playing on the other side of the tracks.
 I’m what you would call a self taught artist, ignoramus, uninformed and mis-diagnosed.
 I can't claim that I know what I’m doing or talking about when it comes to drawing or painting, I've just screwed up enough to sound like I do.
 I save the good paintings.